Resources

 Codex agent secrets: resolving credentials without pasting keys

-Codex agents can work with sensitive APIs more safely when they use scoped secret resolution instead of raw keys pasted into chat or local files.
+Codex agents can use sensitive APIs more safely with scoped secret resolution instead of raw keys pasted into chat, shell history, or local files.

 Answer target